Retirement Living Hub

 6. Serve immediately for a complete and satisfying meal.

-This healthy recipe for seniors is adaptable; feel free to swap in your favorite vegetables like asparagus, carrots, or Brussels sprouts.
-It is a perfect example of a nutritious and delicious meal without complicated steps.
+This healthy recipe is adaptable; feel free to swap in your favorite vegetables like asparagus, carrots, or Brussels sprouts.
+It is a perfect example of a nutritious and delicious meal without complicated steps, which is exactly what Bill loves!

 Elderly hand reaching for a healthy snack of mixed nuts and dried fruit.